Epyon-Captain/claude-plugins-official/README.md

-# Claude Code Plugins Marketplace
+# Claude Code Plugins Directory

-A curated marketplace of high-quality plugins for Claude Code.
+A curated directory of high-quality plugins for Claude Code.

+> **⚠️ Important:** Make sure you trust a plugin before installing, updating, or using it.
+Anthropic does not control what MCP servers, files, or other software are included in plugins and cannot verify that they will work as intended or that they won't change.
+See each plugin's homepage for more information.

 ## Structure